irhallac/aes-llm-era-benchmark/README.md

 ## License & Contact

 Code in this repository is released under the MIT License; external models and datasets retain their original terms.
-Feel free to open issues or reach out at ibrahimrizahallac@live.com if you have questions or would like to collaborate.
+Feel free to open an issue or reach out via https://www.hiof.no/iio/itk/english/people/aca/ibrahimh/ if you have questions or would like to collaborate.